Prasophyllum erythrocommum

-Prasophyllum erythrocommum, commonly known as the tan leek orchid, is a species of orchid endemic to Victoria.
-It has a single tubular green leaf and up to thirty small, greenish-brown to dark brown flowers.
-It is a very rare orchid, only known from a single small area north of Melbourne.
+Prasophyllum erythrocommum is a species of orchid endemic to Victoria.
+It has a single tubular green leaf and up to thirty small, greenish brown to dark brown flowers.
+It is a very rare orchid, only known from a small area north of Melbourne.

 Description

 Prasophyllum erythrocommum is a terrestrial, perennial, deciduous, herb with an underground tuber and which only occurs as solitary individuals.
 It has a single tube-shaped leaf up to 100 mm long and 3-4 mm wide at the base.
 Between ten and thirty scented flowers are loosely arranged along a slender flowering stem 50-100 mm long.
-The flowers are greenish-brown to dark brown.
+The flowers are greenish brown to dark brown.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped to lance-shaped, 4.5-6 mm long and turns downwards.
 The lateral sepals are linear to lance-shaped, 4.5-6 mm long, parallel to and free from each other.
 The petals are lance-shaped to oblong and 4-5.5 mm long.
 The labellum is lance-shaped to egg-shaped, greenish to pinkish, dished and 4-5 mm long.
 It is turns upward, although less sharply than in most similar members of the genus.
 There is a fleshy, dull greenish smooth callus in the centre of the labellum.
 Flowering occurs from October to November.